• Target level of study

 4 credits

-This program involves professors and professional lecturers specializing in digital economics.
-The courses and seminars provide a wide range of technical skills, particularly in data processing and analysis, as well as in-depth knowledge of the strategies implemented by digital players: traditional telecommunications, Internet, and media companies, online service platforms, and social networks.
+The program draws on the expertiseof faculty members and professionals specializing in the digital economy.
+Courses and seminars provide solid technical skills, particularly in data processing and analysis, and develop a detailed understanding of the strategies deployed by various players in the digital sector: telecommunications operators, Internet and media companies, online service platforms, and social networks.

 See the full page for this route